NHockensmith03/Kentucky-River-Lock-Dam4/README.md

         <p>
           The original lock and Dam #4 on the Kentucky River was built between the years 1836 to 1842 and was then rebult in 1882 by the Corp of Engineers.
 The Lock & Dam have since been repaired several time and are still currently operational to leasure boat traffic, though the locks were used until 2002 as a form of transportation of goods by barge.
         </p>
         <p>
-          Two sentences about the goals of the project (e.g., The goal of this project is to measure and visualize the historic entrance to Mammoth Cave).
+          The goal of this project is to take a look at a piece of infustructure that played a role in the growth of kentucky.
+The lock system throughout the kentucky river played a viable role in transportation of goods through and out of the state for over 150 years.
         </p>

         <p>